 Persona & problem statement

-Problem statement: Becky is a busy mom who needs a fast way to order interesting dinners because it’s hard to find choices for good delivery in their area.
+Problem statement: Becca is a busy mom who needs a fast way to order interesting dinners because it’s hard to find choices for good delivery in their area.

 User journey map

-Mapping Becky’s journey revealed how advance scheduling of dinner delivery would alleviate stress and anxiety.
+Mapping Becca’s journey revealed how advance scheduling of dinner delivery would alleviate stress and anxiety.

 Paper wireframes \\ Digital wireframes \\ Low-fidelity prototype \\ Usability studies